ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 1. For each entity in `@graph` array
 2. .. if the `@id` is `ro-crate-metadata.json`
 3. .... from this entity's `about` object, keep the `@id` URI as variable _root_
+4. .. if the `@id` is `ro-crate-metadata.jsonld`
+5. .... from this entity's `about` object, keep the `@id` URI as variable _legacyroot_
-4. For each entity in `@graph` array
+6. For each entity in `@graph` array
-5. .. if the entity has an `@id` URI that matches _root_ return it
+7. .. if the entity has an `@id` URI that matches a non-null _root_ return it
+8. For each entity in `@graph` array
+9. .. if the entity has an `@id` URI that matches a non-null _legacyroot_ return it
+10. Fail with unknown root data entity.

-Note that the above can be implemented efficiently by first building a map of all entities using their `@id` as keys (which is typically also helpful for further processing) and then performing a series of lookups:
+Note that the above can be implemented efficiently by first building a map `entity_map` of all entities using their `@id` as keys (which is typically also helpful for further processing) and then performing a series of lookups.
+Ignoring the legacy-case for now this lookup code could be:

 ```javascript
 metadata_entity = entity_map["ro-crate-metadata.json"]